zhuwu/mool-parser-lexer/README.md

 # mOOL Parser Lexer

 This is the parser and lexer assignment in NUS compiler course.
 A Java-like language with a limited set of object oriented features called mOOL is defined in this course.
-The assignment is implemented in Ocaml.
+The assignment is implemented in Ocaml, and it constructs a parse tree for mOOL.

 ---